alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-03/day-166/day-166-1-egw.md

 ---
-title: EGW Reading
+title: League With the Gibeonites PP 505-507c
-subtitle: League With the Gibeonites PP 505-507c
+subtitle: EGW Reading
 ---

-Chapter 47—League With the Gibeonites
+### Chapter 47—League With the Gibeonites

 This chapter is based on Joshua 9 and 10.